 University policies and guidelines for leave administration and usage are applicable to Gradual Retirement Program participants.
 Leave (sick, vacation) accruals and usage are subject to University policies and procedures.

-Gradual Retirement Program Application and Agreement Procedures
+Gradual Retirement Program Application and Agreement Procedures appointment, duties to be performed and initial work schedule.

 Faculty Member: